INSIDE: The Ultimate Guide to Brooklyn Bridge for Kids. Updated 2019.

 The Brooklyn Bridge walk has plenty of things to see, and New York history to discover.

-Like elsewhere in the world (Paris, London) with love lock-filled bridges, the love lock collections here do disappear from time to time, thanks to the powers that be taking umbrage with these mementos.
+The love lock collections here do disappear from time to time, thanks to the powers that be.
 But it doesn’t stop them reappearing after a time!

 Love rules.
 It always does.